 Are these authors who write this stuff for real?
 Or is it horny old men punking us?
 How does this nonsense get published and marketed to underage children, particularly impressionable young girls?
 Is Martha Schabas really that creepy old pervert who owns MTV and is responsible for shows like 16 and Pregnant, Skins and How to get Herpes when Im 12?

 I would never have read this if Id known what it was actually about, unfortunately before reviews started coming out I had already accepted a review copy.....and hitting the book more than half way through I was done with its perverse plotline.
-Thank goodness I had a trash can near by because that's where this piece of filth went.

 Unacceptable for YA literature but in a pinch could be used to line bird cages.